jenmunoz/Manuscripts-data-and-Rcodes/README.md

 This repository archive the data for several manuscripts in the raw format as well as the annotated R code.
 For further info or additional data contact jen.munnoz@gmail.com or jmunoz@zoology.ubc.ca

 # 1.Foraging_ecology_paper_Munoz
-Data and manuscript for the paper on foraging ecology (Submitted The Condor)
+Data and manuscript for the paper on foraging ecology (Submitted The Auk)

 Foraging-ecology-paper